-Our insurance experts review Silver hospital insurance policies from 36 health funds to see which ones offer the best value.
+Our insurance experts have looked at Silver hospital insurance policies from across 36 health funds to see which ones offer the best value.
 Work out whether you can secure cover that'll save you money by comparing health insurance.

 Need to know a bit more about what Silver insurance is first?
-We explain what's covered under Silver hospital insurance, the differences between Silver and Silver Plus, and what you can expect to pay.
+We explain what's covered under Silver hospital insurance, the differences between Silver and Silver Plus policies, and what you can expect to pay.

 Silver health insurance is a mid-level private hospital insurance that covers 26 categories of services in private hospital.